 The recipe is easy, with the same ingredients repeated in different proportions for each layer: the base, the ‘caramel’ filling and the chocolate topping.
 If you don’t have almond butter, peanut butter works too, but try and use a natural one to keep this free of refined sugar or excess fat.
 The hardest part is waiting for the layers to chill enough that you can assemble and slice!

 Of course, in hot weather, these bars don’t last three seconds at room temperature, so keep them refrigerated, or even frozen at all times.
 They’re great straight from the freezer!
 Cold, and chewy and sweet and salty.
 Yum.
-The dominant flavour is of course, coconut, because it is used in two forms.
+The dominant flavour is of course, coconut, because it is used in two forms, flour and oil.
 But it contrasts wonderfully with the chocolate and the nuttiness of almond butter.
 Excuse me while I go grab a piece.

 I played around with some of the proportions in the crust because my square pan is a little larger than exactly 8 inches, so I was falling short with the bottom layer.
 But even in a slightly smaller pan, these proportions will still work.
 I also reduced the oil and honey in the caramel layer for a thicker, slightly less sweet filling.
 I found this worked perfectly for me, but feel free to adjust quantities according to your instinct, I found this to be a fairly flexible recipe.
 The thing to remember is the crust must not be too dry, or it’ll fall apart as it bakes and as you cut the bars.

 I’ve been munching on these since Friday, and they’re a fabulous alternative to rich desserts, and make a fairly respectable snack as well!
 Go make make make!

 - For the crust

 - 1 cup coconut flour